 3 - Safflower Oil

-Usage Tips: Safflower oil is one of the best canola oil substitutes for high-heat cooking.
-It can also be used as a 1:1 replacement in most recipes that call for canola oil.
+Usage Tips: Safflower oil is one of the best canola oil substitutes for high-heat cooking; see peanut oil alternatives for home cooks.

 Substitute Ratio: When the recipe calls for an amount of canola oil, use the same amount of safflower oil.